-For the creation of a musical instrument named 'Noori'.
-Exploring new dimensions in instrument design, materiality, and sound, this project enables a musician to create a fretted and non-fretted string and percussive instrument, with monophonic, polyphonic and microtonal possibilities.
-Two iterations of the instrument and work-in-progress sharing sessions and performances will be the outcomes of this project.
+For the creation of a musical instrument named ‘Noori’.
+Exploring new dimensions in instrument design, materiality, and sound, this project aims to create an instrument which is both fretted and non-fretted, string and percussive, with monophonic, polyphonic and microtonal possibilities.
+The outcome will be two iterations of the instrument, interactive sessions of the work-in-progress, and performances.
 The Grantee's deliverables to IFA with the Final Report will be video and audio documentation of the instrument making process and the performances.
 Grant funds will pay for costs towards an honorarium, materials, travel, professional fees, documentation and an accountant’s fee.

-For research to study the life and work of Baburao Painter--producer, director and the founder of the Maharashtra Film Company.
-The project will explore the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers and political figures.
+For research to study the life and work of Baburao Painter - producer, director and the founder of the Maharashtra Film Company.
+The project will explore the evolution of regional cinema in Kolhapur by situating Baburao’s work amidst literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers and political figures.
 The outcome of this project will be a biographical account of him, which will be subsequently published as a book.
-The Grantee’s deliverables to IFA with the Final reports will be the manuscript of the book including images.
-Grant funds will cover an honorarium, professional fees, travel and accommodation, and an accountant’s fee.
+The Grantee’s deliverables to IFA with the final reports will be the manuscript of the book including images.
+The grant funds will cover honorarium, research assistance and translation costs, travel and living costs, professional fees, and an accountant’s fee.

 For working with the Kerala Museum, Kochi to envisage and curate a series of activities engaging the collection that includes exhibitions, public programmes and outreach events for both adults and children.
 The Kerala Museum’s collection is representative of important milestones in the world of visual art from all over India.
 Beginning with Raja Ravi Verma, Rama Verma, and Abanindranath Tagore, the collection includes artists from Shantiniketan; the Bengal School; those who were part of the Progressive Movement like M F Husain, F N Souza, Akbar Padamsee, as well as contemporary ones.